peterxu30/cloudchain/README.md

-# Blockchain
+# CloudChain

-A simple implementation of a blockchain-based data store.
+A simple implementation of a blockchain-based data store built on top of Google Firestore.

 ## Credit